risxyang/CPSC-334/interactive-dev/README.md

 ## General Info on Functionality ##

-This processing program will write to a .py file, set it to be executable, and then run PySynth to generate a .wav file, which is then played with 'aplay.'
+This processing program will write to a .py file, set it to be executable, and then use PySynth to generate a .wav file, which is then played with 'aplay.'
 This will happen every time a certain input is given.